kweebsdotcom/kweebs.com/content/post/Tips_to_help_you_with_the_terminal.md

 ```sh
 $ cp somefile /path/to/destination/somefile
 ```
-# Press alt+Shift+3 and it will insert a # in the begining of the command for your convenience
+Press alt+Shift+3 and it will insert a # in the begining of the command for your convenience

 ```sh
 #somefile /path/to/destination/somefile
 ```

-# another one is the combination of the keys CTRL+r to search your history
-After pressed just start typing the command you typed in the past and it will find it for you, if you typed more than one and it was'nt your latest you can press ctrl+r again until you find it.
+Another one is the combination of the keys CTRL+r to search your history After pressed just start typing the command you typed in the past and it will find it for you, if you typed more than one and it was'nt your latest you can press ctrl+r again until you find it.